maulik-leo/maulik-leo.github.io/README.md

 # My Repository: Resume and Learning Projects

 ## Overview
 Welcome to my repository!
-I am a **Software Engineer** with **6 years of experience** in developing **Java and J2EE Technologies-based Web and Enterprise Applications**.
+I am a **Software Engineer** with **more than 6 years of experience** in developing **Java and J2EE Technologies-based Web and Enterprise Applications**.
 I am highly enthusiastic and flexible when it comes to learning and embracing new technologies.

 This repository serves as a centralized hub for:
 - Managing my **resume**